 There is no national reporting system for patient safety and medical errors causing death or serious injury.
 Patient safety experts for years have advocated for a national reporting system of medical errors, but there isn’t one.
 A reporting system would collect valuable data about medical errors and prompt corrective action for patient safety.
 Only 26 states have a medical error reporting system, and most are poorly funded.

 For Medicare beneficiaries like 81-year-old Joan Rivers, the Tax Relief and Health Care Act of 2006 requires the Office of the Inspector General to investigate and report “never events” to Congress.
 “Never events” are serious medical errors that “should never occur in a health care setting.”
 Common “never events” include:

 “Never Event” Medical Errors by Those Operating on Joan Rivers

 Medical errors made by Yorkville Endoscopy on Joan Rivers were found to be “never events.”
 The New York Department of Health and CMS both investigated Joan’s death because by age she received Medicare benefits.
 The CMS investigation found these major errors by Yorkville Endoscopy:

-At Buchanan & Buchanan, our combined legal-medical team has decades of experience handling medical malpractice cases, including cases involving failure to monitor or failure to rescue/respond properly to emergency situations.
+At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases, including cases involving failure to monitor or failure to rescue/respond properly to emergency situations.
 We have medical professionals on staff to talk with you and immediately review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
-Call the Buchanan Law Firm in Grand Rapids Michigan toll-free at (800) 272-4080 or visit www.buchananfirm.com.
+Our team quickly and efficiently assesses the medical facts and takes immediate action to protect your legal rights.
+Call the Buchanan Law Firm in Grand Rapids Michigan toll-free at (800) 272-4080.